SCANL/scanl-website/content/authors/Reem/_index.md

 - Researchers
 ---

-Reem is a PhD student in computer science as part of the SDML lab.
+Reem is a PhD student in computer science as part of the SDML (Jonathan Maletic's lab).
 She also helped co-found SCANL.